shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

  1. Receive the request
  2. Spawn another process/thread to handle it the way you want
  3. Answer an acknowledging 200 immediately

+Factors that may contribute.
+- A poorly configured or under-resourced Webhook consumer endpoint
+- Delays in processing the delivery before sending a response

+#### Bursts
+if your ShotGrid site is being throttled as a result of short bursts of heavy activity, it will return to normal throughput once the burst of event activity has subsided.
+Our performance indicators will provide insight into which of your configured endpoints are not performing well.

+#### Webhooks and geographic considerations
+The ShotGrid Webhook delivery infrastructure is hosted in the AWS US-East (Oregon) region.
+Optimization for delivery times may be possible when setting up your site in a location that is remote from this region.

 #### Status codes